Scenarios

 • obtaining the precise orbit files (EOF), if none match the request parameters,

-• producing, or using existing, maps of sin(LIA) for each Sentinel-2 tiles – given an orbit and its direction,
+• producing, or using existing, maps of sin(LIA) for each MGRS Sentinel-2 tiles – given an orbit,

 • producing intermediary products calibrated with β0 LUT.